 J. Hostile Environment: When sex-based harassment or violence is directed toward an individual and/or has the purpose or effect of

 To determine whether a hostile environment exists for an individual or individuals, the University will consider a variety of factors related to the severity, persistence, or pervasiveness of the sex-based harassment, including:

 The more severe the sex-based harassment, the less need there is to show a repetitive series of incidents to create a hostile environment.
 A single instance of violence may be sufficient to create a hostile environment.

-Responsible Employees will receive the report, notify appropriate campus officials, and assist in providing guidance and resources if needed.
+Responsible Employees will receive the report and notify appropriate campus officials:

 If LCU officials determine that a serious incident may pose an on-going threat to members of the university community, a Timely Warning Notice will be issued to all students and employees.
 The intent of the Timely Warning is to prevent additional crimes and allow students and employees to take protective and precautionary measures.